 Coronary artery bypass grafting is a gold standard treatment recommended to patients with coronary artery disease.
 The surgical intervention involves the creation of a new path, that bypasses the blocked section of the coronary artery, for ensuring the normal flow of blood.
 While you must have read about the procedure before, there is one thing that is not usually talked about, the type of bypass graft that is to be used.
-Expert specialising in coronary artery bypass surgery in Kolkata suggest that there are several different types of these, chosen on the basis of various different factors including the location of the obstruction, its adversity, size of the concerned artery and overall health of the patient.
+Experts specializing in coronary artery bypass surgery suggest that there are several different types of these, chosen on the basis of various different factors including the location of the obstruction, its adversity, the size of the concerned artery, and the overall health of the patient.

-The long-term patency of the graft that is used during the surgery greatly determine the success of the procedure, and many experts specialising in the procedure are of the opinion that arterial grafts are way better and durable as compared to venous grafts.
+The long-term patency of the graft that is used during the surgery greatly determines the success of the procedure, and many experts specializing in the procedure are of the opinion that arterial grafts are way better and more durable as compared to venous grafts.

-Internal thoracic artery - This happens to be one of the most commonly used bypass grafts, ensuring great long term results.
-Usually, the lower end of the arteries connected to the coronary artery below the obstructed portion, leaving the upper end intact.
-One of the best things about internal thoracic artery graft is that they are resistant to failure at early as well as later stages.
-Many studies have shown that internal thoracic artery grafts come with very high success rates and hold a nearly 90 per cent chance of functioning well during the early stages and continue to do so as time passes by.
+Internal thoracic artery - This happens to be one of the most commonly used bypass grafts, ensuring great long-term results.
+Usually, the lower end of the arteries is connected to the coronary artery below the obstructed portion, leaving the upper end intact.
+One of the best things about internal thoracic artery grafts is that they are resistant to failure at early as well as later stages.
+Many studies have shown that internal thoracic artery grafts come with very high success rates and hold a nearly 90 percent chance of functioning well during the early stages and continue to do so as time passes by.
 There are significantly low chances of recurrence of obstruction in these grafts.
 It is also seen that mortality rates associated with ITA grafts are very low, and so is the need for another surgery.

 The type of graft that you need is decided by your doctor after thorough evaluation and consideration.
 To know more you can always consult an expert in the field and explore your options to choose the graft that yields the best results for you.